stakater/multiple-ingress-controllers/README.md

 The solution is to have multiple ingress controllers; e.g. one "internal ingress controller" for internal/private apps & another
 "external ingress controller" for public facing apps.
 The ELB in front of "internal ingress controller" will be locked down to specific ips only; whereas the ELB in front of "external ingress controller" will have wide open access.

+Then we can run on exposecontroller per namespace and if the service will have `expose: "true"` then an ingress will be created and then the nginx-ingress-controller will update the nginx config.

 ### Components